ARMmbed/mbed_OS_API_Docs/docs/tasks/rtos.md

 #### RtosTimer

-<span class="warnings">**Warning**: DEPRECATED</br>
- The RtosTimer has been superseded by the EventQueue.
+<span class="warnings">**Deprecated**: The RtosTimer has been superseded by the EventQueue.
 The RtosTimer and EventQueue duplicate the functionality of timing events outside of interrupt context, however the EventQueue has additional features to handle deferring other events to multiple contexts.</span>

 Use the [``RtosTimer``](https://docs.mbed.com/docs/mbed-os-api/en/mbed-os-5.5/api/classrtos_1_1RtosTimer.html) class to create and and control timer functions in the system.
 A timer function is called when a time period expires, so both one-shot and periodic timers are possible.
 A timer can be started, restarted or stopped.